 This one is tricky, but I want to mention it because it just happened to me the other day.
 I went to a worn but welcoming seeming bar that serves tapas near the beach.
 I had never tried it before, but had wanted to because its sunny terrace is almost always full, and I had seen people eating tapas there.
 It’s always a good idea to go to the places with lots of customers, especially if those customers are Spanish.

 I was with my main-squeeze, who is Spanish, and we got the last table on the terrace.
-The Waiter, who is also the owner, asked us what we wanted.
+The waiter, who was also the owner, asked us what we wanted.
 I didn’t ask for the menu and ordered a pretty standard tapa snack: a mineral water, a Coca-cola, and a plate of ‘patatas bravas’ or spicy potatoes.

 Usually, ‘bravas’ will cost no more than €3.50.
 If ‘bravas’ cost €4.00 or more, I usually skip the restaurant labeling it as ‘expensive’ or ‘for tourists’; a lot can be understood from the price of ‘bravas’, which are, after all, just freakin’ potatoes.
 Our ‘bravas’ came and admittedly the portion was big.
 I noted that something was off with the ‘bravas’ when I bit into a piece of ham.